yxuansu/SimCTG/README.md

 ### Contact
-If you have any questions, feel free to contact me via (ys484@cam.ac.uk).
+If you have any questions, feel free to contact me via (ys484 at cam.ac.uk).